 Gas – There are no gas stations in the national park so be sure to fill up your car before making the journey to the summit.
 The last stop for gas before you get to the national park is at the Texaco in the town of Pukalani.

-Toilets – There are toilets open to the public at the visitor’s centre at the summit.
+Toilets – There are toilets open to the public at the visitor’s center at the summit.

 Why You Should Choose a Sunset on Haleakala Over Sunrise